It’s always a full body pattern of muscle tension that causes functional muscle pain.

 Washrag – to open up the front of the body and connect it to the shoulders and hips.

-Other wonderful Somatic Exercises that can help to battle “computer-itis” are the steeple twist, flower, neck and neck variations (from Pain-Free Neck and Shoulders), and any of my “office Somatics” videos on YouTube.
+Other wonderful Somatic Exercises that can help to battle “computer-itis” are the steeple twist, flower, neck and neck variations (from Pain-Free Neck and Shoulders).

 Martha will come to your office to present an introductory Essential Somatics Move Without Pain workshop, do one-on-one consultations and clinical sessions.
 Essential Somatics for pain relief saves healthcare dollars and prevents worker injuries from repetitive muscle strain and overuse.
 For more information email Martha.